 Unlike PayPal, the banks screen new customers and businesses before they approve processing.
 You’ll be asked questions about your business model.
 You may need to provide information like financial statements, proof of address, and more.
 Banks use this information to assess any potential risks working with your business.
 You likely did not go through this process with PayPal, but don’t be deterred.
 A merchant account has key advantages over PayPal.

 For starters, your merchant account is exclusively yours.
 Not PayPal’s.
 It’s unshared with other businesses.
 An acquiring bank provides a stable platform to process transactions with access to multiple international currencies.
 What’s more, you control the order process.
 You can design and test different checkout pages to optimize conversions.
 Additionally, you can keep and analyze shopping cart abandonment data.

 Partnering with high-risk merchants is big business for some acquiring banks, which is excellent.
 They will already be familiar with your product type and industry.
 They welcome high-ticket items and high-monthly volume.
 Unlike PayPal, your funds won’t be frozen without warning or valid reason.

 By contrast, banks offering merchant accounts provide stability to safely and securely process transactions.
-Frozen funds aren’t unique to PayPal, but wouldn’t you rather solicit help from a provider that will be your advocate, help your business grow and spare you from payment processing roadblocks?
+Frozen funds aren’t unique to PayPal.
+But, wouldn’t you rather solicit help from a provider that will be your advocate, help your business grow, and spare you from payment processing roadblocks?